 Figuring out the privacy fence height and fence height restrictions depends upon where you live.
 Contrary to what most homeowners would like to build on their property, there are often local laws or homeowner association guidelines that dictate what fencing materials you can use to build a fence and how high the fence can sit on your property.

-Before building any fence, you need to do your homework and research the restrictions and the process for installing a privacy fence.
+Before building a privacy fence, you need to do your homework and research the restrictions and the process for installing a fence.
 True, some of these guidelines and laws are difficult to enforce; however, all it takes is a complaint from your neighbors and the next thing you know, you could be tearing out one privacy fence that’s seven or eight feet tall and building a new one that meets local code—all on your own dime!